Instrumental Africans: AFC Fellowship

 Format: Online - the sessions take place live on Zoom.
 Resources and learning materials are provided via our online platform which is available 24/7.

-Cost: There is no cost to participants as this programme is funded by Africa Finance Corporation.
+Cost: There is no cost to participants as the Fellowship is funded by Africa Finance Corporation.

-Language: The programme is conducted in English; participants must be proficient in written and spoken English.
+Language: The Fellowship is conducted in English; participants must be proficient in written and spoken English.

 Common Purpose Logo